MatthewLane412/repo-kickstarter-analysis/Written_Report_Template.md

  - Converting unix timestamps to a short date.
    - This was a new challenge for me.
 I needed to read documentation on the web to learn about conversions.
  - Creating creating countifs statement.
    - At first, i created the countifs to have greater than or less than.
-Soon realizing it needed to be greater than or less than to      complete the assignment.
+Soon realizing it needed to be 'greater than or equal to' or      'less than or equal to', to complete the assignment.
  - Creating Pivot Tables and summarizing on the best information.
    - Figuring out which fields were the best to include in the pivot tables.